bartboogmans/comFrame/README.md

 These guidelines are aimed to help people get access to RAS systems and encourage alignment of interfaces between projects/modules.
 Anyone can choose freely to ignore these guidelines as they see fit, but it is preferred to follow this standard enhance component compatibility.

+For descriptions of common control setups, [see here](baseStackOverview.md)
 <p align="center">
   <img src="https://user-images.githubusercontent.com/5917472/225585663-8054c647-83d7-4b90-abb3-9ec3994ab30f.png"/>
 </p>